Denver Personal Injury Lawyer

 • Lost wages: compensation for any lost earnings as well as diminished earning capacity if you’re unable to return to work at the same capacity.

-• Pain and suffering: compensation for physical pain and emotional distress caused by the accident.
+• Pain and suffering: compensation for physical pain and suffering caused by the accident.
+These are non-economic damages.
+These can include emotional distress, mental anguish, loss of consortium, body scarring, inconvenience, or psychological trauma.

 • Property damage: reimbursement for repairs or replacement of property damaged during the incident.